-The offences were originally enacted in the Criminal Justice and Immigration Act 2008 and came into force in January 2009164 and were amended in 2015.
+The offences were originally enacted in the Criminal Justice and Immigration Act 2008 and came into force in January 2009165 and were amended in 2015.
 They are triable either way.
 The offence comprises possession of extreme pornographic images.
 The offences are very controversial.
 They are distinct from the obscenity offences discussed previously because these outlaw possession of categories of adult pornography per se.
-It is likely that the offences will be further reformed.